Getting Your Home Ready to Sell

 Irrevocability

 How long the offer is open for acceptance.
-Typical irrevocability periods are 24–48 hours.
-After that, the offer expires.
+After the irrevocability period, the offer expires if not accepted.

 Your Three Options